newatoms/beta/_private/pitches/stby.md

 * Create insights within the organisation
 * Improve relationship with existing audience

-## Pitch 5: Past clients revisited
+## Pitch 5: Physical changes caused by design research

 ### Goal

-To create insight within the organisation
+To show the relevance of design research

 ### Method

-We look at the impact of their service of older clients.
-STBY should suggest which clients we should look at.
+We can show how impact full conclusions and insights drawn from the research and show the physical changes.

 ### Outcome

-* Create insights within the organisation
+* Create new audience
-* Show how good the product/service is
-* Improve relationship with existing audience
+* Improve perception of the organisation

-## Pitch 6: Service design examples in everyday objects
+## Pitch 6: Good research makes good design possible

 ### Goal

-To show the Necessity of service design
+To show how good STBY is in design research

 ### Method

-We show the impact service design has on every day objects/products.
+We can show what aspects of the research helps small projects going forward.

 ### Outcome

+* Show how good the organisation is
+* Show how good the product/service is
-* Create new audience
+* Improve relationship with existing audience
-* Improve perception of the organisation
+* Create insights within the organisation.